Apiyo21/AFSD-crime-prediction/README.md

 # AFSD-crime-prediction
-This was a zindi competition submission
+This was a zindi competition submission to predict how many women are likely to be victims of crime in South Africa.